kurko/ember-indexeddb-adapter/README.md

   development process, I was mostly experimenting with IndexedDB and Ember's expectations on the adapter.
 This aspect of the code could receive some love.
 * indexes: as of now, there is no migrations API for creating indexes.
+* search: there's no way to do a fuzzy search with IndexedDB (besides the basic string match).
+Right now, we go through all records matching them, but later we'll want to create an objectStore to cache all strings with the original record ID.
+That way we'd be able to cut down the amount of data we put in memory.

 Tests
 -----